Overview of California ID Scanning Laws and Regulations

 There is no mention of affirmative defense in California laws related to ID scanning.

-Full California Code As Related to ID Scanning
+Full Text of California Regulations Related to ID Scanning

 Amended by Stats.
 2014, Ch.
 569, Sec.
 1. Effective January 1, 2015.